UA-ResearchComputing-HPC/hpc-documentation/docs/index.md

     MIG resources entered the queues on Feb 26, 2024.
 The 12 MIG GPUs will increase overall GPU availability on Puma by freeing the 32 GB V100 GPUs for users requiring larger amounts of GPU memory.
 Note: some batch scripts will need updates to work properly.
 [More information here](./resources/compute_resources/).

--   :material-clock-plus-outline:{ .lg .middle } __Increased Allocations__

-    ---

-    Beginning on March 1st, 2024 the standard allocation of CPU hours on Puma has increased from 100,000 to 150,000, and on Ocelote from 70,000 to 100,000.